Dexter Wynn

-Dexter Maurice Wynn (born February 25, 1981) is a former American football cornerback.
-He was drafted by the Philadelphia Eagles in the sixth round of the 2004 NFL Draft.
+Dexter Maurice Wynn (born February 25, 1981) is an American former professional football cornerback.
+He was selected by the Philadelphia Eagles in the sixth round of the 2004 NFL draft.
 He played college football at Colorado State.

-Wynn has also been a member of the Houston Texans and Detroit Lions.
+Wynn was also a member of the Houston Texans and Detroit Lions.

-Early years
+Early life

 Dexter played high school football at Rampart High School in Colorado Springs, as a wide receiver and cornerback.
-He led the Rams to the 1998 State Championship (14-0), earning Colorado Springs Metro League Player of the Year honors, and USA Today's Colorado Player of the Year.
-In the State Championship game he accounted for all five of his team's scores, and intercepted a pass in the endzone to seal the victory, earning a spot in Sports Illustrated's "Faces in the Crowd".
+He led the Rams to the 1998 State Championship (14–0), earning Colorado Springs Metro League Player of the Year honors, and USA Today's Colorado Player of the Year.
+In the State Championship game he accounted for all five of his team's scores, and intercepted a pass in the end zone to seal the victory, earning a spot in Sports Illustrated's "Faces in the Crowd".

-College
+College career

-From 2000-2003, Dexter was a standout performer at Colorado State University earning All-Conference honors at both cornerback and return specialist from 2001-2003.
+From 2000 to 2003, Dexter was a standout performer at Colorado State University earning All-Conference honors at both cornerback and return specialist from 2001 to 2003.
 Dexter holds the season record for Colorado State kickoff return average.

 Professional career

 Philadelphia Eagles

-Draft in the 6th round.
+Wynn was selected in the sixth round of the 2004 NFL draft with the 192nd overall pick.
 Wynn spent all of 2004 and 2005 with the Philadelphia Eagles as a backup cornerback and kick returner.
 In 2006, he was initially cut at the beginning of the season and re-signed after injuries to the Eagles defensive backfield.
 He appeared in 28 games as an Eagle.